Read, Write & Type

 Read, Write & Type is a 1995 educational video game from The Learning Company.
 The game is for ages 5 to 9.

 Gameplay

 "Read, Write & Type" helps students develop phonics, spelling, and typing skills by associating sounds with keyboard letters.
 Players team up with animated characters to save storytellers from a villain, completing activities like naming pictures, identifying sounds in words, and using correct typing techniques.
 They also practice forming words, phrases, and sentences using a simple word processor.

 Development

-Read, Write & Type was developed by Presage Software (Known for their other games like Mario’s Game Gallery), a company founded in 1986 and based in San Rafael, California.
+Read, Write & Type was developed by Presage Software, a company founded in 1986 and based in San Rafael, California.

 Reception

 Winston-Salem Journal said "Although I haven't found a fresh test subject for this, I've found so much -from this company valuable and loved by kids that I can recommend the program".